jasonacox/Powerwall-Dashboard/WINDOWS.md

 * Set up one action
     * Start a program
     * `wsl` for the program
-    * Replace <YOURUSERNAME> in the argument `-u root -e sh -c "touch startup.log && service docker start && tmux new-session -d -s keepalive && /home/user/<YOURUSERNAME>/Powerwall-Dashboard/backfill.sh"`
+    * Replace USERNAME in the argument with your linux username - usually all lower case `-u root -e sh -c "touch startup.log && service docker start && tmux new-session -d -s keepalive && /home/user/USERNAME/Powerwall-Dashboard/backfill.sh"`
 * Modify the Conditions
     * Default Conditions should be OK - see example image below
 * Modify the Settings